If you want to start saving up for large purchases and future expenses, you may want to set up a sinking fund.

 How to set up a sinking fund

-- Determine what funds you want to have
+- Determine what funds you want to have.
+Write a list of goals and expenses that you are saving for.

-- Determine how much you’ll put in each account
+- Determine how much you’ll put in each account.
+Create a specific target amount for each sinking fund.

-- Automatically transfer this money into each account each month
+- Automatically transfer this money into each account each month.
+Start putting money away in your sinking funds based on your monthly budget.

 How much should you put in your sinking fund?